What Is an Interest Rate?

 Interest Rate vs. APR

 Some, but not all, loans charge fees.
-On a mortgage, for example, you might have fees for processing, closing, and mortgage insurance, among other things.
-The lender then calculates what the payment rate for these fees would be if they were spread evenly across the entire lending period.
-Then that number gets combined with the interest rate to form the APR.
+On a mortgage, for example, you might have to pay processing fees, closing costs, and mortgage insurance premiums, among other things.
+Your lender may include some of these fees in the APR.
+In other words, the lender calculates what the payment rate for these fees would be if they were spread evenly across the entire lending period.
+Then, that number gets combined with the interest rate to form the APR.
 So naturally, if a loan’s APR and interest rate are different, the APR is always higher.

 Credit cards are the exception.
 Their APRs don’t include fees and are just used to calculate daily interest.
 In addition, some personal loan providers that charge origination fees will include this fee in the APR, while others will not.